Russia Buries Navy Officers Killed In Sub Fire - UrduPoint

 Russian media reported that the 14 seamen will be buried near a monument to the Kursk victims in the Serafimovskoye Cemetery.

-Officials have released little information about the accident, saying the crew was studying the sea floor.
-But Russian media reported the ship was a top-secret nuclear-powered mini-submarine.

-On Friday, the defence ministry confirmed for the first time that the vessel was in fact nuclear-powered.
-It said the fire started in the battery compartment and did not impact the vessel's nuclear reactor.
+On Friday, the defence ministry said the fire started in the submersible's battery compartment and did not impact the vessel's nuclear reactor.

 Nearly all of the victims were highly decorated officers and included seven Captain First Rank officers -- the most senior staff officers in the Russian navy.